-The 2015 Tahoe's driver's seat features multiple adjustments, so it's easy get comfortable.
+The 2016 Chevy Tahoe's driver's seat features multiple adjustments, so it's easy to get comfortable.
 The materials feel upscale, and we liked the easy-to-understand control layout.
-Adults will wish the 2nd-row captain's chairs adjusted forward and back, not just for seatback angle, but that's better than the tiny third row – its poor footroom and legroom make it for kids only.
-There's not much space behind the third row for cargo, but the new raised floor – there to help make a flat cargo floor when the third row's folded – features a handy storage area beneath it.
+Adults will wish the 2nd-row captain's chairs adjusted forward and back, not just for seatback angle, but that's better than the tiny third row – its poor foot room and legroom make it for kids only.
+There's not much space behind the third row for cargo, but the new raised floor – there to help make a flat cargo floor when the third row is folded – features a handy storage area beneath it.

-With the 2015 Tahoe, Chevrolet continues to put daylight between its pickup trucks and the SUVs based on them.
+With the 2016 Tahoe full-size sport-utility vehicle, Chevrolet continues to put daylight between its pickup trucks and the SUVs based on them.
 The new Tahoe shares no exterior panels with the truck it's based on, giving designers unprecedented freedom.
 The silhouette is familiar, but the sharp-edged styling, sculpted flanks, and cool LED-accented headlights strike a bold look for this big brute.
 Parked side by side, the Tahoe looks wider than its GMC Yukon cousin – credit the wide grille, which blends into the headlights.
 We also liked the optional power running boards.

-Prices increase across the board for the 2015 Chevrolet Tahoe by at least a couple thousand dollars.
-LS trims start at about $46,000 for 2-wheel-drive (2WD) models, while mid-range LT models start at about $51,500.
-If you want as much chrome and leather possible on your Tahoe, the LTZ trims start at about $61,000.
-Add $3,000 if you want 4-wheel drive on your Tahoe.
-That's more expensive than a Ford Expedition and Nissan Armada – the Toyota Sequoia is about the same – but the Tahoe is a big step up in equipment and refinement.
-Historically, the Tahoe's resale value is no better than its Ford and Nissan rivals, and trails the Toyota Sequoia.
-The Kelley Blue Book Fair Purchase Price tells you what other buyers in your area are paying for their 2015 Tahoe, so check it out before you make your purchase.
+The 2016 Chevrolet Tahoe LS 2-wheel drive (2WD) carries a Manufacturer’s Suggested Retail Price (MSRP) starting at about $48,000, while the mid-range LT pushes the price just over the $53,000 mark.
+If you want as much chrome and leather possible on your Tahoe, the LTZ trim starts close to $63,000.
+Add $3,000 if you want 4WD on your Tahoe.
+That's significantly more expensive than a Nissan Armada, and even more than the Ford Expedition and Toyota Sequoia.
+However, keep in mind that the Tahoe is a big step up in equipment and refinement.
+Historically, the Tahoe's resale value is slightly better than its Ford and Nissan rivals, but still trails the Toyota Sequoia.
+The Kelley Blue Book Fair Purchase Price tells you what other buyers in your area are paying for their 2016 Tahoe, so check it out before you make your purchase.

-Every Tahoe comes with the 5.3-liter V8 engine and 6-speed automatic transmission.
-Base LS trims get cloth seats, Bluetooth for phone and audio, automatic climate control, and rear parking sensors.
+Every 2016 Chevy Tahoe comes with the 5.3-liter V8 engine and 6-speed automatic transmission.
+Base LS trims get cloth seats, Bluetooth for phone and audio, automatic climate control and rear parking sensors.
 Mid-range Tahoe LT trims get forward-collision alert, lane-departure warning, Chevrolet MyLink infotainment, and Bose audio as standard equipment.
-The top-line LTZ trims add rear cross-traffic alert, blind spot alerts, Magnetic Ride Control, and 20-inch wheels.
+The top-line LTZ trims add rear cross-traffic alert, blind-spot alerts, Magnetic Ride Control and 20-inch wheels.
 Note that if you want to seat eight passengers, you can't go higher than the LT since LTZ trims come only with two captain's chairs in the middle row.

-If you miss the old-time feel of a front bench, the 2015 Tahoe LS is your dream vehicle, since you can still order one.
-The LTZ's luxury touches – most of them anyhow – can be had on the LT thanks to the $2,705 Luxury Package.
-The $3,305 Sun, Entertainment and Destinations package bundles navigation, a rear-seat entertainment system with Blu-ray, and a power sunroof on LT and LTZ trims.
-The security package adds a vehicle tilt sensor – in case someone tries to steal your wheels – and an interior motion sensor, a relative bargain at only $395.
+If you miss the old-time feel of a front bench, the 2016 Tahoe LS is your dream vehicle, since you can still order one.
+The LTZ's luxury touches – most of them anyhow – can be had on the LT thanks to the $3,110 Luxury Package.
+The $2,755 Sun, Entertainment and Destinations package bundles navigation, a rear-seat entertainment system with Blu-ray, and a power sunroof on LT and LTZ trims.
+The theft-protection package adds a vehicle tilt sensor – in case someone tries to steal your wheels – and an interior motion sensor, a relative bargain at only $410.